jyeongho/CS_492_CV/README.md

 > contrastive_model module is consist of feature extractor and linear layer for feature embedding and linear layer for classifition.
 We use efficientnet-b0 as feature extractor.

 ### main.py
-> When training with only sim-clr loss, we removed comment sign('#') in line 155~157 and add comment sign in line 160~164.
+> When training with only sim-clr loss, we removed comment sign('#') in line 155 to 157 and add comment sign in line 160 to 164.
 When training with combined loss, we executed current code.
 After training with only sim-clr loss, enter its checkpoint name and its session on ckpt and session parameter.

 ## project1_arc